stratworld/strat/docsSrc/markdown/Features/Roadmap.md

     - (2.3) and change schemas at a different rate than single machine software
   - (3) Are often read and manipulated directly by software engineers

-Falling out of these charactaristics, Strat's type system should:
+Falling out of these characteristics, Strat's type system should:

   - A) Have a small delta between program text notation and serialized data representation, which can be assumed is JSON (1, 3)
   - B) Be flexible in response to change (2)